For September 9, 2025

 Weebly is an alternative way to create a web site.
 To use Weebly, you drag and drop photos or widgets onto a page to build it.
 With Weebly, you pretty much have to be happy with the tools provided, but it is possible to get a pretty nice looking web site up and running really fast.

 Choose either Weebly or GitHub and use the appropriate section below to get started.
 You can, of course, create web pages under both Weeby and GitHub and delete the one you like least afterwards.
-If you do this, keep both until after our meeting.

 Steps to creating a Github Pages web site